Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-\paragraph*{\bf Controllability of the Peregrine generation.} To unveil the necessary conditions for the formation of a Peregrine soliton, Fig.~\ref{fig:fig2} presents a composition of various alterations of the experimental procedure discussed above.
-As a baseline for comparison, Figs.~\ref{fig:fig2}(a,g) show a Peregrine soliton formed after 50 ms of evolution with parameters as those of Fig.~\ref{fig:fig1}.
-If an identical experiment is performed but with a single-component cloud, no Peregrine formation is observed [Figs.~\ref{fig:fig2}(b,h)], demonstrating the key role of inter-species interactions for the emergent dynamics.
-The shape of the density hump in the middle of the BEC is a consequence of the 9 ms free expansion time used for the imaging: an initial Gaussian shaped density hump spreads out, leading to sound wave pulses propagating away from each other at long times.
-The short but finite expansion time leads to the observation of the early stage of this splitting.
-Also, when conducting experiments with the two component mixture in the absence of the well, no Peregrine structures form within the same timescales [Figs.~\ref{fig:fig2}(c,i)].
+\paragraph*{\bf Controllability of Peregrine generation.} To unveil the necessary conditions for the formation of a PS, Fig.~\ref{fig:fig2} presents a composition of various alterations of the experimental procedure discussed above.
+As a baseline for comparison, Figs.~\ref{fig:fig2}(a,g) show a PS beginning to form under the conditions described in Fig.~\ref{fig:fig1} after 50~ms of evolution.
+If an identical experiment is performed but with a single-component cloud, no PS is observed [Figs.~\ref{fig:fig2}(b,h)], demonstrating the key role of interspecies interactions for the emergent dynamics.
+The deformation of the initially Gaussian bulge is due to expansion during time of flight.
+Specifically, the initial Gaussian shaped density hump spreads out, leading to sound wave pulses propagating away from each other.
+Also, when conducting experiments with the two-component mixture in the absence of the well, instability takes longer to set in and no PS forms within accessible timescales [Figs.~\ref{fig:fig2}(c,i)].

-Having identified both the presence of the optical well and the genuine two-component mixture as key ingredients, we can further elucidate their roles.
-Figures~\ref{fig:fig2}(d,j) show a mixture of 15\% of atoms in the $\ket{F, m_F} = \ket{2,0}$ state embedded in a 85\% background of atoms in the $\ket{1,-1}$ state [as opposed to $\ket{1,0}$ and $\ket{2,0}$ atoms used for Figs.~\ref{fig:fig2}(a,g)].
-The dynamical generation of the Peregrine structure is again clearly observed, even though this mixture is characterized by a less attractive effective scattering length of $a_\textrm{eff} = -1.34a_0$ for the $\ket{2,0}$ atoms, as compared to $-2.41 a_0$ for the $\ket{2,0}$ atoms embedded in a $\ket{1,0}$ background.

-The formation of a Peregrine soliton, as discussed above, is not highly specific to some of the exact parameters of the well potential (but see Fig.~\ref{fig:fig4} below).
-For example, if the well depth is reduced by a factor of two, the Peregrine still emerges, but just at later evolution times.
-In particular, in Figs.~\ref{fig:fig2}(e,k) the Peregrine soliton emerges after 80~ms of evolution time, compared to the 50~ms needed in the case depicted in Figs.~\ref{fig:fig2}(a,g).
+Having identified the presence of the optical well and the genuine two-component mixture as key ingredients, we can further elucidate their roles.
+Figures~\ref{fig:fig2}(d,j) show a mixture of 15\% of atoms in the $\ket{2,0}$ state embedded in a 85\% background of atoms in the $\ket{1,-1}$ state [as opposed to $\ket{2,0}$ and $\ket{1,0}$ atoms used for Figs.~\ref{fig:fig2}(a,g)].
+The dynamical generation of the PS is again clearly observed, although this mixture is characterized by a less attractive effective scattering length of $a_\textrm{eff} = -1.34a_0$ for the $\ket{2,0}$ atoms, as compared to $-2.41 a_0$ for the $\ket{2,0}$ atoms embedded in a $\ket{1,0}$ background.
+The formation of a PS, as discussed above, is not highly specific to some of the exact parameters of the Gaussian well, e.g., if the well depth is reduced by a factor of two, the PS still emerges, but at later evolution times.
+In particular, in Figs.~\ref{fig:fig2}(e,k) the PS starts to manifest after 80~ms of evolution time, compared to the approximately 50~ms needed in the case depicted in Figs.~\ref{fig:fig2}(a,g).